Table of Contents

 SMART stands for Self-Monitoring, Analysis, and Reporting Technology.
-Checking a drive’s SMART attributes, it can help you determine whether a drive is damaged as well as assessing the extent of the problem.
+Checking a drive’s SMART attributes, it can help you determine whether a drive is damaged as well as assess the extent of the problem.

-This is how to check a hard drive SMART status:
+This is how to check a hard drive's SMART status:

 Step 1.
 Press Windows + X keys to open the Quick Links menu, then select Command Prompt (Admin).

 Step 2.
 Type wmic diskdrive get status, and hit Enter.

 Step 3.
 The command returns four different statuses: "OK", "Bad", "Unknown", and "Caution".

 - Caution: Suggests that the hard drive corruptions are quite bad.
-In this instance, it's best to take the disk in for repair
+In this instance, it's best to take the disk for repair

-Bad sectors are not as horrible as you might think unless they are spread out across the hard disk.
+Bad sectors are not as horrible as you think unless they are spread across the hard disk.
 We often use the Windows DiskPart utility to check and repair file system corruption and hard disk bad sectors.
-It’s a good tool and well worth trying for the majority of hard drive inaccessibility issues.
+It’s a good tool and worth trying for most hard drive inaccessibility issues.